vortexmakes/RKH/doc/readme.txt

 \subsection rep_sm Declaring the state machine (top-state)

 \n
-The object structure of "my" state machine is declared by means of RKH_CREATE_HSM() macro, which is explained in \c rkh.h file.
+The object structure of "my" state machine is instantiated by means of RKH_CREATE_HSM() macro, which is explained in \b rkh.h file.
+As noted below, the \c MYSM_T state machine object is an extension of RKH_T structure.
+Therefore, to do that the RKH_T member \c sm is defined as the FIRST member of the derived struct.
+The structure definition is in fact entirely encapsulated in its module and is inaccessible to the rest of the application.
 According to "my" state diagram:
-\n
-\n
+\n \n
 \code
+typedef struct
+{
+	RKH_T sm;		// base structure
+	rkhuint8 z;		// private member
+	rkhuint8 w;		// private member
+} MYSM_T;

-RKH_CREATE_HSM( my, 0, HCAL, &S1, my_init, &mydata );
+RKH_CREATE_HSM( MYSM_T, my, 0, HCAL, &S1, my_init, &mydata );
 \endcode
 \n
 where:
 \n
+	- \b sm_t =	\c "MYSM_T" state machine structure.
-	- \e \b name =	"my".
-State-machine (top-state) name.
-Represents the state machine structure.
+	- \b name =	"my".
+Name of state machine object.
+Represents the top state of state diagram.
-	- \e \b id =	"0".
-The value of state machine ID.
-The user application defines the available ids in \c rkhdata.h file.
+	- \b id =	"0".
+The numerical value of state machine ID.
-	- \e \b ppty =	"HCAL".
+	- \b ppty =	"HCAL".
 Enables the state nesting.
+The available properties are	enumerated in RKH_HPPTY_T enumeration in the \b rkh.h file.
-	- \e \b is =	"S1".
-Pointer to regular initial state.
+	- \b is =	"S1".
+Pointer to initial state.
 This state could be defined either composite or basic.
-	- \e \b ia =	"my_init".
+	- \b ia =	"my_init".
 Pointer to initialization action.
 The function prototype is defined as #RKHINIT_T.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b hd =	"mydata".
-Pointer to state machine's abstract data.
-This argument is optional, thus it could be declared as NULL.
+	- \b hd =	"mydata".
+Pointer to state-machine's abstract data.
+This argument is optional, thus it could be declared as NULL or eliminated with RKH_EN_HSM_DATA option.
 \n
 \n
 \subsection rep_cs Declaring the composite states
 \n
-The RKH_CREATE_COMP_STATE() macro, which is defined in the \c rkhm.h file, is used for creating the composite states.
+The RKH_CREATE_COMP_STATE() macro, which is defined in the \b rkh.h file, is used for creating the composite states.
 According to "my" state diagram the declaration of composite state "S1" looks as follow:

 \code
 RKH_CREATE_COMP_STATE( S1, 0, set_y_0, dummy_exit, RKH_ROOT, &S11, &DH );